ACCESS-NRI/access-hive.org.au/docs/about/contribute/user_support/index.md

 Click on the questions to unfold the answers.

-??? abstract "What is the difference between the ACCESS-Hive and the Hive Forum?"
+??? note "What is the difference between the ACCESS-Hive and the Hive Forum?"
     ACCESS-Hive is the open portal where ACCESS-NRI provides documentation for the ACCESS user community.
     The Hive forum is the place where the ACCESS user community and its scientific working groups can exchange ideas and provide support.